 Pine is versatile and quick growing and excellent for construction and furniture.
 As pinewood matures, it acquires a rich honey glow of old pine.
-The symbolics of pine are peace, harmony, and highly creative urge.
+The symbolics of pine is peace, harmony, and highly creative urge.
 Born under the pine is to be a peacemaker and artistic.

 Tanzanite represents deeply intuitive and spiritually grounded people.

 Combining Wood and Stone

-People seek pattern and significance and to link ourselves to the mysteries of the universe and natural world through the moment of our birth.
+People seek pattern and significance and to link themselves to the mysteries of the universe and natural world through the moment of our birth.
 This practice of looking for signs and omens has deep primordial roots.

 Most people know their sun sign, and some go further and know their moon sign as well.
 Plenty of people can tell you which animal of the Chinese zodiac with its twelve-year cycle is associated with them.
 Now when someone asks you what sign you were born under, you can refer to yourself as an offspring of Rowan or Thorn, depending on the Celtic astrology calendar.

 When choosing a wooden object like a ring or pen, you might want to match the wood to the recipient’s tree for birth month or prefer to choose a wood that symbolises your relationship.
 You can combine woods for a more nuanced meaning and add in gems for their symbolism.

 Selecting a wood and stone with significance gives added meanings and layers to an object.
 Everyone likes to be able to add a personal touch to items they treasure or present as gifts to a loved one.